The Bankrate promise

 “If you’re looking at making significant budget cuts, you have to go where the money is,” says Brian Sigritz, director of state fiscal studies for the National Association of State Budget Officers, a nonpartisan research group that advises state budget offices.

 When those cuts are enacted, they most often translate into layoffs, furloughs and hiring freezes, Sigritz adds.
-Education has been hit the hardest by state and local government cutbacks so far, accounting for about 63 percent of state and local government’s job losses in May and down nearly 8 percent from a year ago.
+Education has been hit the hardest by state and local cutbacks so far, accounting for nearly 63 percent of job losses within the industry down nearly 6 percent from a year ago.
 Eventually, however, more state layoffs outside of education are bound to happen, Sigritz says.
 “We are expecting to see significant reductions in states’ workforces overall.”